Doogiemuc/liquido-backend-spring/doc/readme_liquidio_backend.md

 ## Process Model from an idea to a Law

- - At first there is an idea  (NEW_IDEA)
+ - At first there is an short rough idea.
+(NEW_IDEA)
- - When an idea reaches the quorum, then it becomes a proposal.
-(INITIAL_PROPOSAL)
+ - When an idea reaches its quorum, then it becomes a proposal.
+(NEW_PROPOSAL)
- - Alternative proposals can be added.
-But the need to reach a certain quorum too.
-(ALTERNATIVE_PROPOSAL)
+ - Alternative proposals can be added to that initial proposal.
+(NEW_PROPOSAL) But they first need to reach a certain quorum too, before they can be voted upon.
- - Each proposal can be discussed (ELABORATION)
+ - Each proposal can be discussed.
+Comments can be voted up and down.
+(ELABORATION)
  - n days after the initial proposal reached its quorum, then the voting phase starts.
    All competing proposals can be voted upon.
 (VOTING_PHASE)
- - The winning proposal becomes a law  (LAW)
+ - The winning proposal becomes a law (LAW) and all other proposals are (DECLINED)

+## Wording

+"idea"          := rough and short
+"proposal"      := reached its quorum
+"law"           := won a vote

 ## Backlog / User Stories

-### Profile

- - Make configurable
+## Global configuration / settings

    - number of likes that are necessary to move an idea onto the table
+   - number of supporters that are necessary for a proposal to reach its quorum

+## "Profile" default values for new polls

+  - when does a voting phase / poll start
+    a) n days after the initial proposal reached its quorum
+    b) when there are at least n alternative proposals (with quorum each)
+    c) manually started by the admin
   - duration of elaboration phase
   - duration of voting phase

 ### Ideas